mullinb/TeamleaderCodingTest/README.md

 # Coding Test: Order Management Application

-### App for Teamleader, using React with Apollo Client and GraphQL.js (in Node.js/Express.js).
+### App for Teamleader, using React with Apollo Client and GraphQL.js served by Node.js/Express.js.
 Test database uses <a href="https://github.com/typicode/json-server">JSON Server</a>.

 <p>This app allows the user to manage existing orders in a database.
 The user has the ability to add and remove items for each order, and adjust the quantity of items that have already been added.
 In the end, an order can be "placed."
 When the user clicks this button, the order is removed from the "orders" collection (and thus from the order list), and moved to a new collection titled "dispatch."</p>